 You feel like you’re going through the motions

 If you wake up every day with zero enthusiasm and move throughout the day on autopilot, you’re ready for huge life changes.
-I’ve had points in my life where I was just getting through the day simply existing, It’s not only a horrible, unhappy, unfulfilled and a frustrating way to live.
+I’ve had points in my life where I was just getting through the day simply existing, It’s not only a horrible, unhappy, unfulfilled and frustrating way to live.
 Don’t accept a mundane life for yourself.
 Make the changes necessary to get excited about your days!

 “Feeling lost, confused and disconnected (which I do a few times throughout the year) means that you’re moving, growing and expanding.
 Confusion often precedes a level of self-assuredness, focus and determination that you’ve never experienced before.
 The universe is rearranging for you, and when you quantum leap, the universe acts fast to rearrange your current reality so everything falls into place.”